SMSPA/Manthrabin_backend/README.md

 pip install -r requirements.txt
 ```

-or if it's not the first time you run this project, make sure you installed pip-tools `pip install pip-tools`, and then
+or if it's not the first time you run this project, make sure you installed pip-tools `pip install 'pip-tools==7.4.1'`, and then

 ```bash
 pip-sync